HttpAnimation/FYC-Rewrite-V2/README.md

 Follow these steps to run a live site using your local hardware:

-1) Change directory to where the FYC files are located.
+1) Change the directory to where the FYC files are located.
 2) Download the server script:
    ```bash
    wget https://raw.githubusercontent.com/HttpAnimation/FYC-Rewrite-V2/main/Server.sh